LiquidityGate/claim-reward-programs/README.md

 1. Where should we get the `urdAddress`?

 The URDs are not tied to a specific type of program.
-The incentive provider must ensure that Morpho Association is the updater of the tree to prevent incorrect tree roots from being published on the URD, which could lead to loss of funds.
+The incentive provider must ensure that lqg Association is the updater of the tree to prevent incorrect tree roots from being published on the URD, which could lead to loss of funds.
 It is recommended to use the following URDs:

 - For Mainnet: [0x330eefa8a787552DC5cAd3C3cA644844B1E61Ddb](https://etherscan.io/address/0x330eefa8a787552dc5cad3c3ca644844b1e61ddb)
 - For Base: [0x5400dbb270c956e8985184335a1c62aca6ce1333](https://basescan.org/address/0x5400dbb270c956e8985184335a1c62aca6ce1333)